mitodl/reddit-config/README.md

    - It may take some time for the server to be ready to accept requests (~30 seconds in some cases), and the site will likely respond with a 503 error before then.

+1. Register a user with the username `reddit` at <http://reddit.local/login>.
+   - In order for anonymous access to the reddit instance to work via the API this user needs to be present.

 ### Troubleshooting